krishna16sharma/MazeKnight/README.md

 ## Description
 ### Story
-In this game you put yourself into the shoes of a knight whose dream is to be recognised by all in the kingdom.
+In this game you put yourself into the shoes of a knight whose dream is to be recognized by all in the kingdom.
 You get an opportunity to realize your dream when a dragon raids the kingdom and the princess goes missing.
 You decide to defeat the dragon to leave your mark in the kingdom's history.